REDCapSync

 - Automate common tasks such as cleaning, deidentification and merges.

-- Automate distrubution of user-defined Excel datasets to local/cloud storage for one or many REDCap projects.
+- Automate distribution of user-defined Excel datasets to local/cloud storage for one or many REDCap projects.

 - Convert uncoded REDCap data from R or Excel for upload using REDCap API.